piqnt/stage.js/README.md

 ### Application
 An application is created by passing a callback function to `Stage()`.
-The library will load, create and initialize all required components and then will call the provided function with the application root node and display container which normally is a Canvas element.
+The library will load, create and initialize all required components and will then call the provided function with the application root node and display the container which is normally a Canvas element.

 ```javascript
 // Create and start an application